Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-Drinking too much beer can lead to weight gain.
-How much weight someone gains depends on the number of calories they burn compared to the number of beer calories they consume.
+Drinking too much beer can make it harder to lose weight and even lead to weight gain.
+The weight you gain depends on the number of calories you burn compared to the number of beer calories you consume.

 Drinking beer increases the risk of weight gain because:

-This means compared to the calories you’re ingesting when drinking it, you’re getting a very small amount of your daily nutritional needs.
+Compared to the calories you’re ingesting when drinking beer, you get a minimal amount of your daily nutritional needs.
 Additionally, drinking beer might increase your appetite.

-The more people drink, the less likely they are to make smart food choices.
-An evening of drinking beer can quickly develop into a binge on high-calorie junk food.
+The more you drink, the less likely you will make intelligent food choices.
+An evening of drinking beer can quickly become a binge of high-calorie junk food.

-Because it must prioritize alcohol metabolism (breaking down) over other fuel sources, the metabolizing of stored fat is put on the back burner.
+Because your body must prioritize metabolizing alcohol over other fuel sources, breaking down stored body fat is put on the back burner.
 In a way, your body runs on alcohol calories instead of sourcing energy from stored fat.1

-Phytoestrogens are a plant compound known to mimic the action usually performed by estrogen.
-Estrogen is a sex hormone found in both men and women that plays a role in fat metabolism.
+Phytoestrogens are a plant compound that mimics the action estrogen usually performs.
+Estrogen is a sex hormone in men and women that plays a role in fat metabolism.

-The link between exposure to phytoestrogens from beer drinking is not definitive, but it’s possible due to how estrogen works in the body.
+The link between exposure to phytoestrogens from beer drinking isn’t definitive.
+Still, it’s possible due to how estrogen works in the body.

-The bottom line: drinking beer usually increases someone’s daily intake of calories.
-In moderate amounts, this is unlikely to cause significant weight gain.
-But regular beer drinkers do face a risk.
+The bottom line is that drinking beer increases your daily intake of calories.
+In moderate amounts, this is unlikely to cause significant body weight gain.
+But regular beer drinkers face a risk.

-Not everyone who drinks heavily will develop a beer belly.
-Conversely, it’s entirely possible for someone who never drinks beer to be heavier around their midsection.
+There’s a link between high beer consumption and an increase in belly fat.2 However, not everyone who drinks heavily will develop a beer belly.
+Conversely, it’s possible for someone who never drinks beer to be heavier around their midsection.

-Someone who drinks a lot of beer has a higher risk of developing a “beer belly.”
-However, anyone who consumes excess calories and doesn’t counteract those calories with more physical exercise is at risk of expanding their waistline.
+Someone with a consistently high alcohol intake, particularly from beer, has a high risk of developing a beer belly.
+Anyone who consumes excess calories and doesn’t do physical exercise is also at risk of expanding their waistline.

-Also, people often drink beer while eating unhealthy foods.
-So it’s easy to understand how consuming beer increases your risk for midsection weight gain directly and indirectly.
+Moreover, people often drink beer while eating unhealthy foods.
+So, it’s easy to understand how consuming beer increases your risk for midsection weight gain directly and indirectly.

-Like all types of excess weight, there is no magic formula for decreasing a beer belly.
+Like all types of excess weight, there’s no magic formula to lose belly fat or decrease a beer belly.
+However, these strategies can help:

-Consume three or fewer beers at a time and opt for a light beer with fewer calories.
+Consume three or fewer beers at a time.
+You can also opt for a light beer with fewer calories.

 Exercise alone is unlikely to eliminate your beer belly.
-However, increasing the number of calories you burn will likely lead to weight loss.
+However, increasing the calories you burn likely leads to weight loss.

 Aerobic or cardio activities offer a variety of health benefits, including weight loss.
 Building muscle through strength training also helps your body burn calories more effectively.

 Toning exercises like abdominal crunches won’t eliminate your beer belly.
-Still, it can give you greater core strength and greater muscle definition, creating the illusion of a flatter belly.
+Still, it can give you greater core strength and muscle definition, creating the illusion of a flatter stomach.

-This helps your body’s system work better, increases its ability to burn fat, and fills you up so you’re less likely to over-drink.
-Alternate between glasses of beer and water when drinking.
+Water helps your body’s system work better and increases its ability to burn fat.
+It also fills you up, so you’re less likely to over-drink alcohol.
+You can also alternate between glasses of beer and water when drinking.

-Only drink on a specific day of the week or “special” event to avoid drinking too frequently.
+To avoid drinking too frequently, only drink on a specific day of the week or a “special” event.

-This helps you avoid the temptation to eat high-calorie food due to hunger.
+Doing so helps avoid the temptation to eat high-calorie food due to hunger.
 It also prevents you from drinking as much because you’re already full.

-It’s also important to note that everyone’s bodies are different.
+Everyone’s bodies are different.
 Moderate alcohol consumption might not lead to weight gain for the average person.
-But someone who struggles with weight might be more severely affected by alcohol consumption.
+However, someone who struggles with weight might be more severely affected by alcohol consumption.

 Alcohol also affects your hormones.
 If you don’t have issues with hormone imbalance, you likely won’t notice alcohol’s effect on your hormones.

 But if you have an existing problem with hormones, alcohol exacerbates the problem.
-It increases cortisol and estrogen, both of which are associated with weight gain.
+It increases cortisol and estrogen, both associated with weight gain.

-There’s no evidence that moderate drinking has a significant effect on the hormonally impaired.
-This seems to be more of a problem for people who are excessive drinkers.
+There’s no evidence that moderate drinking significantly affects the hormonally impaired.
+This seems to be more of a problem for excessive drinkers.

 All types of alcohol can cause weight gain.
-In most cases, it depends on the number of calories you’re consuming from alcohol compared to how many calories your body needs to function.
+In most cases, it depends on how many calories you consume from alcohol compared to how many calories your body needs to function.

 Distilled alcohol types have similar amounts of calories per ounce.
 However, it’s important to consider what you’re mixing with alcohol when drinking.

-For example, drinking whiskey and coke or a sugary tropical drink made with rum puts you at a greater risk of weight gain than a gin and soda.
+For example, drinking whiskey and Coke puts you at a greater risk of weight gain than a drink of gin and soda.
+The same is true for a sugary tropical drink made with rum.

-If drinking beer or any other alcoholic beverage is causing you distress or health problems, speak to an addictions specialist to learn what you can do.
+Consider the amount and type of alcohol you consume.
+If drinking beer or any other alcoholic beverage is causing you distress or health problems, speak to an addictions specialist to learn how to combat it.

 In this article